A Structural Criterion for the Applicability of Algebraic Phase Theory: Forced Phase-Theoretic Structure

 Then every admissible $\mathcal A_{\mathcal P}$-module $V$ decomposes canonically as a direct sum of phase-response spaces

 Equivalently, writing $e_\chi\in\mathcal A_{\mathcal P}$ for the idempotent corresponding to the delta function at $\chi$, one has

 \end{proposition}

-\begin{proof} The purpose of this argument is to show that once Phase Duality exists, phase response is not merely a bookkeeping device but has unavoidable algebraic consequences.
-In particular, we show that the phase-response partition induced by the pairing with $\widehat{\mathcal P}$ canonically generates a commutative phase algebra whose idempotents force a decomposition of every admissible object.
+\begin{proof} The purpose of this argument is to show that once Phase Duality exists, phase response is not merely a bookkeeping device but carries substantial algebraic consequences.
+In particular, we show that the phase-response partition induced by the pairing with $\widehat{\mathcal P}$ canonically generates a commutative phase algebra whose idempotents induce a decomposition of every admissible object.
 Thus phase response inevitably controls how admissible modules decompose.

 We begin by identifying the commutative phase algebra with a function algebra on the dual label set.
 By hypothesis, there is a nondegenerate phase pairing

 For each $p\in\mathcal P$ define its evaluation function on $\widehat{\mathcal P}$ by